 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 King Oswald sat on his throne, a half-drunken goblet of wine in his hand.
-Ever since he had ascended the throne, he had found himself reaching for alcohol as a solution to his ongoing issues.
+Ever since he had ascended the throne, he found himself reaching for alcohol as a solution to his ongoing issues.

 Like many newly-crowned kings, the thoughts of his position in respect to his people weighed heavily upon his mind.
 He had prayed for a smooth succession, and it had been all but certain.
 That was, until the events of the past several months happened.